 There are many strands or branches that make up the Christian church, generally referred to as 'denominations'.
-Some of these denominations have a top-down structure with a hierarchy that exercises control over local congregations.
+Some of these denominations have a top-down structure, with a powerful hierarchy exercising control over local congregations.
 Others have a bottom-up structure in which each local congregation is largely self-governing.
 The Presbyterian structure is a bit of both: authority flows from the top down (higher assemblies called 'Presbyteries' exercise limited authority over individual congregations) but also from the bottom up (members of the local congregation elect their own officers, known as 'elders').

 But Presbyterianism is more than just an organizational scheme: it's also about how we view Holy Scripture and our relationship to God.
 To understand this, we must learn a bit about JohnCalvin, who was born in France in 1509.
 As a young man Calvin studied theology, philosophy and law.
 He pored over the New Testament in its original Greek, and - like Martin Luther - became convinced that Christianity was overdue for a house-cleaning, so to speak: a purge of all the excess baggage it had accumulated over the centuries.
 Facing resistance in France, in 1536 Calvin fled to Geneva, a city which had already received a large influx of French Protestants.
 Calvin became a preacher in the Geneva church, and over time he gained enough civic influence to initiate sweeping reforms.
 He rejected the authority of the Pope and the notion of a class of celibate clergy.
 He denounced the idolatry which he perceived had grown up around saints, relics, and the Eucharist.
 In an effort to return Geneva to the model of the early church, Calvin replaced the Latin Mass with a simpler service in the language of the people.
 He also stripped churches of their ornate decorations, banished instrumental music, and mandated that only Psalms (rather than human-composed hymns) were suitable for divine worship.
 Not surprisingly, these changes aroused some controversy, but they marked the beginning of what came to be known as the 'Reformed' or 'Presbyterian' form of Christianity.